 Please note that a secure domain is required to send push notifications, for this reason, all notifications are sent from a custom sub-domain of our secure domain *.push-notifs.com.
 The subdomain is derived from the site’s custom domain.
 For example, if the originating site's custom domain is www.mydomain.com, the notifications' subdomain will be mydomain.push-notifs.com.
 Site owners can not edit or change their notifications' subdomain.

-Once a Push notifications element is added to the site, the site owner can start creating notifications in the “Manage notifications” section (under Site settings).
+Once a Push notifications widget is added to the site, the site owner can start creating notifications in the “Manage notifications” section (under Site settings).
 Manage notifications has two parts.

 Here the site owner can edit new notifications, including the following parameters: